EMERGING MARKETS-Most Asian FX rises; Thai baht, equities gain on growth view

 South Korea's won KRW=KFTC strengthened 0.5% and was the top gainer in the region.
 China's yuan CNY=CFXS and Singapore's dollar SGD= firmed 0.3% and 0.2%, respectively.
 The Philippine peso PHP= inched 0.1% higher.

-Investor focus is also on India's June-quarter gross domestic product figures, due at 1200 GMT.
+Investor focus was also on India's June-quarter gross domestic product figures, due at 1200 GMT.

 The country will likely record strong double-digit economic growth in the last quarter, but economists polled by Reuters expected the pace to more than halve this quarter and slow further towards the end of the year as interest rates rise.